Student with backpack smiling

 In 2020, a dedicated coalition of leaders and advocates within the California Community Colleges pioneered the creation of Black Student Success Week.
 This annual event, observed during the last week of April, offers a time to reflect on our commitment to the academic well-being of Black and African American students.

-The 2024 Black Student Success Week is scheduled for April 22-26, 2024.
-This year’s theme is Building a Better Future Together: the Urgency is Now.
-The 2024 Black Student Success Week will focus on innovative approaches to ensure Black and African American students succeed in community colleges.
+The sixth annual Black Student Success Week is scheduled for April 21-25, 2025.
+This year’s theme is Lift Up, Level Up: The Rise of Black Serving Institutions.
+The 2025 Black Student Success Week will emphasize how we are serving Black and African American students to support and ensure their success in community colleges and beyond.

 Daily